 We travelled with Bus-Sur from Ushuaia to Punta Arenas.
 Bus travel is comfortable in Patagonia.
 Our recommendation is to book in advance, particularly in the summer months as it is the busy tourist season.

 The journey takes between 10 – 12 hours depending on the time spent at the border crossing.
 There is a small ferry crossing across the Magellan Strait.

 Check out our Punta Arenas Youtube Video here

 What To Do in Punta Arenas

-Our first impressions when we visited was how like the Recoleta Cemetery in Buenos Aires it was.
+Our first impression when we visited was how like the Recoleta Cemetery in Buenos Aires it was.
 The impressive mausoleums of the wealthy families in Punta Arenas certainly impress those who visit.

-Address: Avenida Bulnes 29 between the streets Francisco Bilbao and Angamos Punta Arenas
+Address: Avenida Bulnes 29 between the streets of Francisco Bilbao and Angamos Punta Arenas

 Mirador Cerro De La Cruz